-Pre-school children are screened in a variety of community settings, as well as, in walk-in clinics at the Burton Health Center.
-School-age screenings are conducted in schools during the school year by appointment and on a walk-in basis year round.
+Pre-school children are screened in a variety of community settings, as well as, walk-in clinics at the Health Department’s Burton Branch.
+School-age screenings are conducted in schools during the school year.
 All students in kindergarten are screened for vision and hearing either at pre-school, kindergarten round-ups or during the school year.
-Effort is made to help parents complete vision screening prior to school entry or before the November 1st reporting deadline, as required by State law.
+An effort is made to help parents complete vision screening prior to school entry or before the November 1st reporting deadline, as required by State law.

 Click here for more information.